I Took A Cruise And I Liked It: Katy Perry Named Godmother of Norwegian Prima

-(9:00 a.m.
-EDT) -- Norwegian Cruise Line announced Thursday that acclaimed singer-songwriter and American Idol judge Katy Perry will serve as godmother to the forthcoming Norwegian Prima, christening the ship in Reykjavik, Iceland, on August 27, 2022.
+(9 a.m.
+EDT) -- Norwegian Cruise Line announced Thursday that acclaimed singer-songwriter and American Idol judge Katy Perry will serve as godmother to the forthcoming Norwegian Prima, christening the ship August 27, 2022 in Reykjavik, Iceland.

-Norwegian revealed their choice for godmother in Las Vegas, where a small group of media were invited to meet Katy Perry to hear her "Roar" about her new venture into cruising and take in her Las Vegas residency show, "Play", at Resorts World Las Vegas, together with Norwegian Cruise Line president and CEO, Harry Sommer.
+Norwegian revealed its choice for godmother in Las Vegas, where a small group of media were invited to meet Katy Perry to hear her "Roar" about her new venture into cruising and take in her Las Vegas residency show, "Play", at Resorts World Las Vegas, together with Norwegian Cruise Line president and CEO Harry Sommer.

-"We are so excited to welcome Katy Perry, a one-of-a-kind artist and worldwide sensation, as godmother of Norwegian Prima," said Sommer.
+"We are so excited to welcome Katy Perry, a one-of-a-kind artist and worldwide sensation, as godmother of Norwegian Prima," Sommer said.
 “We are so incredibly proud that she will be part of the Norwegian Cruise Line family and look forward to launching our beautiful, innovative ship with her in August."

 As part of her role as godmother to Norwegian Prima, Perry will preside over the ship's christening in Reykjavik in August and will highlight the festivities with a performance for guests during the ceremony.
 Norwegian Prima will become the first large-scale cruise ship to be christened in the Icelandic capital.